wxiaoyun/CS2040S_ay2023s2_ps8_testcases/README.md

 # Problem Set 8: Travelling Salesman Problem

 This repository is solely meant for NUS students who are taking CS2040S.
 The purpose of this repository is to provide a test file for students' implementation of TSPGraph.java.

+1. Note that time complexity tests does not test for the correctness of the algorithm.
+It only tests for the time complexity of the algorithm.
+2. Time complexity test for MST and TSP can run for a long time.
+It took 1 minute plus for each of them on my PC.
+You can comment out the time complexity test for 10000 input size if you want to run the test faster.

 ## How to Download